tade0726/tade0726/README.md

 💬 Feel free to ask me about my work experiences, which include developing and improving recommendation systems, designing and implementing data pipelines, and conducting AB tests for various applications.

-📫 You can reach me through my email: zp4work+dev@gmail.com
+📫 You can reach me through my email: zp4work at gmail.com

 😄 Pronouns: He/Him